 You can also grow the plants in containers.
 This allows gardeners in cooler climates to grow the fruit undercover, enabling them to provide extra heat.

-Plant each bell pepper plant about 2 inches deeper than its previous depth.
+Plant peppers about 2 inches deeper than its previous depth.
 Planting slightly deeper will encourage more roots to form.
 A large, healthy root system will help to optimize water and nutrient uptake.

-Water the plants in well and apply an organic mulch, such as homemade compost.
+Water the peppers in well and apply an organic mulch, such as homemade compost.
 Place the container in a sunny location where it isn’t overshadowed by other plants.

 How to Care for a Bell Pepper Plant